devs-group/gatsby-source-medium-feed/README.md

-# Gatsby plugin medium feed
+# Gatsby source medium feed

 This plugin returns the content of medium posts.